databrickslabs/migrate/README.md

 Export user workspace artifacts from Databricks

 optional arguments:
   -h, --help            show this help message and exit --users               Download all the users and groups in the workspace --workspace           Log all the notebook paths in the workspace. (metadata
                         only)
   --download            Download all notebooks for the environment --libs                Log all the libs for the environment --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           Log all the metastore table definitions --azure               Run on Azure.
 (Default is AWS) --profile PROFILE     Profile to parse the credentials --export-home EXPORT_HOME
                         User workspace name to export, typically the users email address
+  --silent              Silent all logging of export operations.
 ```

 Import help text: